 Mediation is a voluntary, non-binding process using a neutral third party to guide the parties toward a mutually beneficial resolution of their dispute.
 Unlike an arbitrator, who can impose a decision, the mediator helps the parties to decide for themselves whether to settle and on what terms.
 The mediator acts as a catalyst for the process, helping parties reach agreement by identifying issues, exploring possible bases for agreement and the consequences of not settling and encouraging each party to accommodate the interest of the other parties.
 It is a cooperative, interest-based approach to conflict resolution.

 Mediation has several advantages, particularly when utilized early in in the life of a lawsuit:

-Agree Mediator all have 20+ years of experience in civil and commercial mediation.
+Agree Mediators all have 20+ years of experience in civil and commercial mediation.
 They have successfully mediated 2 party and multi-party matters including business and commercial disputes, personal injury, disability and general insurance claims, construction labour relations, human rights, partnership disputes, estates, real estate and land use matters.
-Lawyers, please contact Alison Kirk for more information or to book a mediation.
+Lawyers, please contact Elexis Sommerville for more information or to book a mediation.

 Problems and disagreements arise in most major construction projects.
 Too many of these challenges will result in needless litigation.
 Leading authorities in Ontario assert that the cost of litigating a construction claim with a value of $100,000.00 or less will typically exceed the value of what is at issue in the claim.
 The time required to get the matter on to trial and obtain resolution (assuming that there are no appeals and no need to use enforcement proceeds to obtain payment on a Judgment) will frequently exceed the time spent actually completing the construction on the project.